-The reason I went to Portland, Oregon to paint a mural was because of Eric Vines.
+The reason I went to Portland, Oregon to paint a mural at the World Forestry Center Discover Museum was because of Eric Vines.
 Eric is the Executive Director of the World Forestry Center.
 I met him at a conference in Portland last year, and was immediately impressed with his thoughtfulness and integrity as he navigated a complex path at an organization in flux.
 The tone of the organization has evolved dramatically in the last year from status quo to sustainability gung-ho.
-The center is using their space to host dialog and collaboration from forestry non-profit organizations world-wide and has become a vocal proponent for global cooperation and sustainability in the forestry industry.
+The center is using their space to host dialogue and collaboration from forestry non-profit organizations world-wide and has become a vocal proponent for global cooperation and sustainability in the forestry industry.

 I majored in Economics in college because I was interested in how economic models could integrate public goods.
 How could we integrate the intrinsic, environmental and economic value of intact ecosystems of forests or ocean resources as justification for better management and preservation?
 As a budding pragmatic optimist, I thought, “If we could just get the calculations right, humanity would make better decisions and our problems would all be solved, right?”
 I am probably not the first disillusioned young economist to jump ship from trying to define the world through a supply and demand curve.
 I was realy good at drawing those graphs, though.